Endava-Sofia/fe-code-guidelines/guidelines/react.md

 ### Always Destructure Props

-Destructuring props in React components enhances code readability by making it clear which properties are being used, reduces repetition by eliminating the need for the props. prefix, and simplifies the assignment of default values.
+Destructuring props in components enhances code readability by making it clear which properties are being used, reduces repetition by eliminating the need for the `props.` prefix, and simplifies the assignment of default values.
 It allows for a neater and more intuitive way to extract multiple properties from the props object passed to a function.
 Additionally, destructuring can make the code cleaner and more maintainable by providing a clear view of the component's API surface at a glance.

 ```jsx